cbonoz/xrp23/README.md

 ## Accomplishments that we're proud of

 We successfully integrated Ripple EVM into the platform, allowing it to benefit from Ripple's high throughput capabilities.
 We also designed a user-friendly interface that simplifies data validation for users of all backgrounds.
 Furthermore, the system's ability to generate unique URLs and evolution patterns for each data point is a significant accomplishment that enhances data trust.

+Users of the app can take as many snapshots of they want of uploaded data.

 ## What we learned